Sneaker679/geodpy/README.md

 The basic strategy to yield results is described below.

 #### 0. Hold on!
 Before continuing with this section, if you wish for *more control* over your calculation than the previous section but *less bloat* to code than what follows, I suggest you look at the `geodpy.basic` function, which automates a good portion of the calculation.
-However, this is entirely optionnal as this function is merely a wrapper for the later steps of the following procedure.
+However, this is entirely optionnal as this function is merely a wrapper for the later steps of the current section.
 If you want to do this approach, complete steps 1 and 2, and intialize the dictionnary in step 4, then feed the variables you have made along the way to the `basic` function.
 See `basic.py` for the arguments you need to input.

 #### 1. Establish your coordinate system
 If you venture in `geodpy/coordinates.py`, you will see that some coordinate systems have already been defined for easy use.
 If you wish to have more specific coordinates system, you will need to create your own class that implements the `Coordinates` abstract class located in the same file.
 I suggest you copy/paste an already implemented class and modify it to your needs.
 Note that the `to_cartesian` method is optionnal if you do not intend to plot your data using the project's plotting tools.